 Not only can these healthy foods be as bad as (if not worse than) traditionally "unhealthy" foods, but it's possible that you may end up eating more of them.
 According to a Yale University study, when you think of your meal as a "light" or "healthy" choice, it can actually cause your brain to pump out more ghrelin (the hormone that boosts appetite and slows metabolism).
 On the other hand, if you think of a meal as "indulgent" your brain will pump out less ghrelin, so you'll end up feeling fuller after eating.
 The takeaway?
 If you think you're eating healthy food when, in reality, the food isn't that good for you, you may end up eating more of it than you typically would.
 As a result, you set yourself up for weight gain, not weight loss.

 To help you make healthier and smarter choices so you can reach your weight loss goals, make sure you remove these seemingly-healthy foods from your diet—stat.
-To give your weight loss journey an extra boost, beware of These 21 'Healthy' Habits That Are Secretly Behind Your Weight Gain.
+And though we advocate for a splurge from time to time always be sure to steer clear of these 100 Unhealthiest Foods On the Planet.

 Don't count on veggie chips to increase your fiber and antioxidant intake for the day.
 While many veggie chip labels claim to have actual vegetables, they often contain veggie powders, which lack the same nutritional value, to give the chips a vibrant color.
 They also have a high sodium content (and maybe even sugar) to replicate the same flavor of potato chips.
 For a healthier alternative, crunch into some raw carrots or celery sticks!
 But for some packaged foods you can get away with, check out these 17 Processed Foods Nutritionists Actually Approve Of.